bright/new-www/content/blog/road-to-devops-how-tools-like-aws-cdk-help-with-devops-transition.md

 And that’s what this story is really about.

-## Road to DevOps, the story of a DevOps engenieer and a common antipattern
+## Road to DevOps – the story of a DevOps engineer and a common antipattern

 ### Background